 Answer: Applicants to the graduate program are expected to have a minimum cumulative grade point average of 3.0/4.0 with a B.S. degree in Chemical Engineering or a related science or engineering discipline.

 Question: What GRE tests are required?

 Answer: Applicants are required to submit the results of the Graduate Record Examination (GRE).
-Normally a combined GRE score (verbal and quantitative) of at least 1300 is required for admission.
+We do not have a rigid GRE minimum, though most of our students have a combined GRE score above 310, with an analytical writing score of at least 3.0.
 The GRE Advanced Examination (subject test) in Engineering is not required for admission to the program; however, these scores should be forwarded to the department if the Advanced Examination is taken.

 Question: Who should write recommendation letters?

 Answer: Applicants must arrange to have three evaluation letters forwarded to the department.
 These evaluation letters should be completed by persons who are well acquainted with the applicant's academic and/or industrial performance and ability to undertake graduate work in chemical engineering.
 An official form should accompany each letter.
 Forms can be found at the Office of Admissions site by clicking here.

 Question: Are there any additional requirements for applicants whose native language is not English?